 Bolts, nuts, screws and other fasteners can all be seen with BSF, and is a fine-pitch alternative to other threads.

-We are able to provide fasteners in any of the above thread types should you require it.
+We can supply to provide fasteners in any of the above thread types, made to your requirements.

 If you would like to further an enquiry, please contact us.